14 Stances of Highly Effective Product Owners

 STANCE #1 - CHIEF INSPIRATION OFFICER

 Scrum teams work best when they are passionate and inspired.
-Unfortunately, sometimes, the Development Team feels disconnected from the impact of the work they are doing.
+Unfortunately, sometimes, the Developers feels disconnected from the impact of the work they are doing.
 They are unable to see the consequences the increment is having on the lives of their users.
 This can create disengaged or demotivated order-takers who may be doing what they are told, no more, no less.

-An effective Product Owner must be able to inspire the Development Team towards a greater purpose that aligns with their personal purpose.
+An effective Product Owner must be able to inspire the Developers towards a greater purpose that aligns with their personal purpose.
 I am not sure if Inspiration can be taught or learned in a workshop or through a certification exam.
 The Product Owner must herself be truly inspired by their Product and radiate a contagious passion and energy every waking moment.

 - Stance # 1 - PO as Chief Inspiration Officer